Timothyvwees/Container_ostream/README.md

 #define INCLUDE_ALL_OSTREAM_CONTAINER_OVERLOADS
 #include "Container_ostreams.hpp"
 ```
-The tuple overloads will only work on c++17 so if you have c++11 or c++14 dont define INCLUDE_TUPLE_OSTREAM_CONTAINER_OVERLOADS. the INCLUDE_ALL_OSTREAM_CONTAINER_OVERLOADS will include all containers.
-If you want to include only the sequence containers then only define INCLUDE_SEQUENCE_OSTREAM_CONTAINER_OVERLOADS like so:
+The tuple overloads will only work on c++17 so defining INCLUDE_TUPLE_OSTREAM_CONTAINER_OVERLOADS wont work on c++11 or c++14.
+If you want to include only a part of the overloads you can do this:

 ```markdown
 #define INCLUDE_SEQUENCE_OSTREAM_CONTAINER_OVERLOADS